Chapel Island is located on the south end of Upper Saranac Lake west of the Bartlett Bay outlet. There are three basic

-Chapel Bound transportation is provided starting at 10:15 am from Indian Carry (see directions.)
-The last boat leaves for the Chapel at 10:45 a.m. so that worship services can begin promptly at 11:00 a.m.
+Chapel Bound transportation is provided starting at 9:15 am from Indian Carry (see directions.)
+The last boat leaves for the Chapel at 9:45 a.m. so that worship services can begin promptly at 10:00 a.m.
 These are new times beginning for the 2020 season.

 Just a reminder, Indian Carry is located at the south end of Upper Saranac Lake on Old Dock Road .
 Be sure to look for the blue Island Chapel sign where you turn in from Route 3.